 C. Required status reports: For an agency that has failed to submit audit or agreed-upon procedures reports as required by this rule, and has therefore been designated as "at risk" due to late reports, the state auditor requires the agency to submit written status reports to the OSA on each March 15, June 15, September 15, and December 15 that the agency is not in compliance with this rule.
 Status reports are not required for agencies that are included on the "at risk" list solely due to an adverse or disclaimed independent auditor's opinion.
-The status report shall be signed by a member of the agency's governing authority, a designee of the governing authority or a member of the agency must send the IPA a copy of the quarterly status report.
-IPAs engaged to audit or perform AUP engagements for agencies with late reports are responsible for assisting these agencies in complying with the reporting requirements of this section.
+The status report shall be signed by a member of the agency's governing authority, a designee of the governing authority or a member of the agency stop management.
+If the agency has a contract with an IPA to conduct the audit or perform the AUP engagements for agencies with late reports are responsible for assisting these agencies in complying with the reporting requirements of this section.
 Failure to do so shall be noted by the OSA and taken in to account during the IPA Firm Profile evaluation process.
 At a minimum, the quarterly written status report shall include: